bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Change font and background colors if tabs-# is clicked." />
 </p>

-Then I can click inside the curly braces and in here I want to get all of these anchor tags here, and make it so that the color and the background color of these are all set to the default background here, this default color.
-Then I&apos;m going to take the one that I&apos;ve clicked and change its background color and the color of the font.
+<p>Then I can click inside the curly braces and in here I want to get all
+of these anchor tags here, and make it so that the color and the background color of these are all set to the default background here, this default color.
+Then I&apos;m going to take the one that I&apos;ve clicked and change its background color and the color of the font.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~ 228. key/value pairs, css background & font colors (134) ~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">